C.J. Abrams Player Props: Nationals vs. Diamondbacks

 C.J.
 Abrams At The Plate

-- Abrams is hitting .232 with nine doubles, two triples, six home runs and eight walks.
+- Abrams is batting .227 with nine doubles, two triples, six home runs and eight walks.

-- He has hit a home run in 11.1% of his games this year, and 2.9% of his trips to the dish.
+- In 10.9% of his games this season, he has hit a home run, and 2.9% of his trips to the dish.

+- In 16 games this year (29.1%), Abrams has picked up an RBI, and in nine of those games (16.4%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.